lukaszkorecki/geppetto/README.md

 # Geppetto

+> [!WARNING]
+> Name, configuration format, and some other details are subject to change.
+> Expect breakage until this warning goes away.

 Ever wanted something like Docker Compose, but without Docker?
 [Foreman](https://github.com/ddollar/foreman) is kinda there, but lacks a lot of useful features.
 [Supervisord](https://supervisord.org/) does way too much.
 Now there's a simple way.

 ## What is Geppetto?